 Perhaps the most famous article made in brass in the past was candlesticks, and this is not surprising since every house had to have lighting of some kind.
 Most 1600's candlesticks of brass had wide, round inverted trumpet bases.
 Halfway up the stem was a special candle wax catcher, for the earlier candle-holder lips were hardly thicker than the holders.
 Then, at the end of the century, someone thought of bending the lip over at right angles outwards, so that it acted as a candle-wax catcher.
 A little later the lip was part of a removable tube which slotted inside the top of the stick.
 The centre catcher then disappeared.
 A stick with a catcher in the middle or thereabouts would therefore be a good find.

-At the same time, that is in the 1700's, stick bases began to vary.
+At the same time, that is in the 1700s, stick bases began to vary.
 Sometimes they would be square shaped with the corners cut off, or octagonal or shaped as a pattern of leaves.
-The stems too sported a variety of shapes, some not unlike the baluster stems of early 1700’s drinking glasses.
-In the classical Revival period following Robert Adam in the second half of the 1700’s, stems became square with fluting or reeding occasionally rising to architectural capitals, such as the Corinthian acanthus-leaf type.
+The stems too sported a variety of shapes, some not unlike the baluster stems of the early 1700s drinking glasses.
+In the classical Revival period following Robert Adam in the second half of the 1700s, stems became square with fluting or reeding occasionally rising to architectural capitals, such as the Corinthian acanthus-leaf type.
 Vase-shaped stems also appeared.

-Another popular article for collecting is the horse brass.
-However, it is by no means easy even for the specialist to distinguish between the 1700's and early 1800's genuine ones and the mass-produced variety that has been turned out since 1880.
+Another popular article for collecting is the horse brass, though it is by no means easy even for the specialist to distinguish between the 1700s and early 1800s genuine ones and the mass-produced variety that has been turned out since 1880.
 Old horse brasses were usually fitted to the harness of the horse and should show signs of wear underneath, where they rubbed against the leather.
 Many also had two short pins braved on the underside with which the craftsmen held the whole brass in a vice before cutting and polishing the design.
 The brass had flaws, little crevices which collected dirt.
-But it is not very difficult to fake horse brasses and the last resort is to depend on the honesty of the dealer or the knowledge of a specialist.
+But it is not very difficult to fake horse brasses and the last resort is to depend on the dealer's honesty or the knowledge of a specialist.

-Brass fenders abound and good ones, probably early 1800's imitations can be found.
-It is difficult to determine their age, as the skill of the 1800's makers was very great.
+Brass fenders abound and good ones, probably early 1800s imitations can be found.
+It is of course difficult to determine their age, as the skill of the 1800s makers was very great.

-Copper collectors in America still search for 1700's and early 1800's weathervanes.
+Copper collectors in America still search for the 1700s and early 1800s weathervanes.
 These were often of two or more sheets of copper brazed together at the edges and cut out to form the figures required, such as cockerels, fishes, ships, horses and even grasshoppers.
 Coppersmiths also produced with great skill those items so widely used in Britain, coal scuttles, kettles (in America they often had swinging handles) and preserving pans.